remi0023/couchdb/src/docs/src/setup/cluster.rst

     -kernel inet_dist_listen_max 9200

 Again, a small range is fine, down to a single port (set both to ``9100``) if you only ever run a single CouchDB node on each machine.
+Also check that ``-kernel dist_use_interface`` contains required network interfaces.
+In case ``-kernel dist_use_interface`` is not declared erlang listens on all network interfaces.

 Confirming connectivity between nodes
 -------------------------------------